chungg/chungg.github.io/_posts/2018-01-10-groupby-statistics.markdown

 date:   2018-01-10 10:30:00 -0500
 categories: numpy pandas scipy groupby statistics performance
 ---
-in addition to storing time-based data in efficiently, one of the main functions a time-series database provides is the ability to query over temporal data and compute statistics. in both cases, this involves summarising vast amounts of data either for storage or to provide a new view.
+in addition to storing time-based data efficiently, one of the main functions a time-series database provides is the ability to query over temporal data and compute statistics. in both cases, this involves summarising vast amounts of data either for storage or to provide a new view.

 working on [Gnocchi](https://gnocchi.xyz) -- an open-source, time-series database that leverages cloud-based storage -- the ability to group data and